Expert tips to curb emotional eating

 The key to curbing a habit like emotional or stress eating lies in taking yourself off autopilot.
 So, next time you’re heading for the treat cupboard, ask yourself: is this really what I need right now, or would a moment’s reflection serve me better?

-Are you interested to know how your diet is impacting your health?
-Our Diet and Lifestyle Blood Test can help.
-With tests for your liver and kidney function, cholesterol, diabetes, B vitamins, and much more, this test can act as a nudge in the right direction to start making changes that can positively impact your health and track the results over time.
+If you're interested to know how your diet is affecting your health, our Diet and Lifestyle Blood Test can help.
+With tests for your liver and kidney function, cholesterol, diabetes, B vitamins, and much more, this test can act as a nudge in the right direction to start making changes that can positively impact your health.
 Those changes could be cutting down on sugar and fatty foods to improve your cholesterol and diabetes risk; reducing alcohol consumption to improve your liver health or taking a supplement to top-up vitamin D levels in winter.

 References